walbourn/walbourn.github.io/_posts/2020-07-29-directx-caps-viewer-update.md

 The *DirectX Capabilities Viewer* utility dates back to the DirectX 5 era, which was written to help developers review the myriad "caps bits", resolutions, and devices supported by DirectX components.
 It shipped in the legacy [DirectX SDK](https://docs.microsoft.com/en-us/windows/win32/directx-sdk--august-2009-), and then moved to the Windows 8.0 SDK, Windows 8.1 SDK, and ships in the Windows 10 SDK today.

+This post covers some recent developments with this tool.
 <!--more-->

 # DirectX SDK Version